emanueldonalds/snuskriget-server/DesignDoc.md

 ## Software design

-The interactive parts of the game will exist as a web page where running on AngularJS
+The interactive parts of the game will exist as a web page running on AngularJS.
+The front end will call the back end when buying/selling.
+The back end will handle transactions when buying/selling.
+This enables a vision of multiplayer.

 ### Back end

-The
+Spring boot application with a REST interface for managing resources.

+Secured with spring security.

 ### Front end

+AngularJS single page application handling interaction with the user.

+Might require the user to log in before playing.

+### Authentication

+Keycloak authn/authz for managing user logins and issuing of tokens.